durability-labs/archivist-docs/learn/local-marketplace.md

-This tutorial will teach you how to run a small Archivist network with the _storage marketplace_ enabled; i.e., the functionality in Archivist which allows participants to offer and buy storage in a market, ensuring that storage providers honor their part of the deal by means of cryptographic proofs.
+This tutorial will teach you how to run a small Archivist network with the _storage marketplace_ enabled; i.e., the functionality in Archivist which allows participants to offer and buy storage in a market, with cryptographic proofs to verify that storage providers honor their part of the deal.

 In this tutorial, you will: